javintx/console-twitter/README.md

 * Pay attention about how your code is organized.
 * How you are reflecting the domain in the code.
 * We love clean code.
-* We don`t think 100% of code coverage is a must, but we love tests.
+* We don't think 100% of code coverage is a must, but we love tests.
 * We are looking forward to seeing your code and discuss with you your solution.

 <h2>Assumptions</h2>